Bestiality with a donkey: Central America and Mexico

 An advertisement for a donkey show in Nuevo Laredo, Mexico.
 In these shows, prostitutes allegedly have intercourse with donkeys.

-In Panama it is rumored that there were nightclubs where women had sex with donkeys.
+In Panama, there were nightclubs where women had sex with donkeys.
 At donkey shows in Tijuana, Mexico, prostitutes are said to publicly engage in sex with donkeys.
 However, there is very little documentation of this.
 According to the 1981 book New West, taxi drivers offered to take tourists arriving in Tijuana to the red light district to watch donkey performances.
 Donkey shows were on a list of reasons to visit Tijuana in 2008.
 In contrast, Gustavo Arellano claims that donkey shows are not real.
 In Juarez, another city where public cases of donkey sex are alleged to have occurred, donkey shows are allegedly held in disposable buildings made of papier-mâché.
 In the north of Costa Rica and Honduras, there have been reports of young people having intercourse with a female donkey.

 South America

-Donkey sex occurs on the Atlantic coast of Colombia.
+Donkey sex occurs on the Caribbean coast of Colombia.
 According to a belief among young people in Colombia, a man who has intercourse with a donkey grows a longer penis, ready for sex with a woman.

 Small donkeys are one of the animals used for sex in Northwest Brazil.
 A priest caused a scandal in a Brazilian village when he preached a sermon on the evils of having sex with donkeys and chickens.